-Contact Information 701-477-7859Office 111E
+Contact Information Barbara Houle

+bhoule@tm.edu 701-477-7859

+Office 111E

 This certificate program is designed to prepare students to enter the workforce in the field of accounting.

 Courses from the Accounting Technician Certificate will transfer to the Business Technology Management Associates of Applied Science Degree at TMCC.